gbonjubee/Content-Management-System/WRITEUP.md

 # Write-up Template

-### Application Requirement

-- Since users could be more or less per time, we should be able to scale up or down.

-### What we don't care about
-- The Operating System - App is not complex, so we don't need to change anything on this layer
-- Multiple languages - The project is built with a single language python hence, we don't need multiple language feature

 ### Analyze, choose, and justify the appropriate resource option for deploying the app.

 *For **both** a VM or App Service solution for the CMS app:*